-If you have images you can share, email
+If you have images you can share, send

 Czechoslovakia Silver Hallmark

 The triangular shape of this hallmark is unique and identifiable for the region.
-The 'cross over three hills' design within is from Czechoslovakia and used from 1929-1941.
+The 'cross over three hills' design within the triangle was used from 1929-1941 in the area know at that time as Czechoslovakia.
 The number 4 indicates the item is constructed of the fourth silver standard of this period - 835 silver.
 (For more information, consult page 70 of World Hallmarks - Vol. I - Europe)

 French Gold & Platinum Hallmark